TaoZhong11/nBEST/README.md

 Create a new terminal in the host and use ```docker ps``` to see the ```Container_ID``` and then ```docker cp Container_ID:/workspace/demo/brain_xxx/  /absolute/path/to/any/host_path/```

 # Feedback
-We kindly ask users to provide feedback on the evaluation of processing results so that we can further improve our process.
-The table named ```nBEST_evaluate.xlsx``` can be downloaded and the results are divided into three levels: good, fair and poor, and the relevant details are described in the table.
-We look forward to user feedback form to our mailbox.
+We are committed to continuous improvement and value your feedback.
+To help us enhance our processes, we kindly request you evaluate the processing results by downloading and completing ```nBEST_evaluate.xlsx```.
+The results are categorized into three levels: Good, Fair, and Poor.
+Detailed descriptions for each level are provided within the table.
+Your insights are crucial in helping us and we await your valuable feedback.

 # Contacts